rnikhil275/rnikhil275.github.io/_posts/normal/2016-12-12-port-knocking-python.md

 7) I had implemented a simple socks proxy.
 It performs the required knocks, makes sure the port gets opened before sending the application data to the particular server.
 Any application supporting socks proxy could technically use it but I couldn't get it to work properly.
 Work on the proxy.

 7) REWRITE as a kernel module ????
+I remember seeing a patch for the linux kernel implementing Portknocking somewhere.
+Would be amazing if someone could link me to it.